wefindx/metadrive/README.md

     def method2():
        ...

-For if Mindey decided to crawl Wikipedia topics in his own way, it may be something like:
+For example, if Mindey decided to crawl Wikipedia topics in his own way, it may be something like:

 class Topic:
     namespace = '::mindey/topic#wikipedia'